ShitShowDevelopment/Docs/projects/discord-bots/shitshowsupervisor.md

 ---

 **Shit Show Supervisor**<br />
-Our own self hosted instance of the popular Red-DiscordBot.
+Our primary instance of the popular Red-DiscordBot.This instance includes our logger cog for use with debugging and error reporting.
+It will log data for each guild it is in to the bot owner's guild to help sort out any issues that may occur.

 ![][Image]